-- the performance of the Executive Committee and its management culture. - the development of the KBC Insurance group, directly and via its advisory committees.
-To this end, at regular intervals, it discusses: - the development of the business, in particular of the Business Units and business lines, as well as of the significant subsidiaries of the KBC Insurance group.
-The Board of Directors is informed whenever major developments occur within KBC or in the industries in which it operates; - the projects of a strategic nature;

-- the financial reports of KBC Insurance NV, in particular the annual financial statements of KBC Insurance NV (company and consolidated).
-It monitors the performance against pre-set budgets and targets; - the digital strategy of KBC Insurance; - the integrated risk reports, the management of all significant risks and the use of external ratings and internal models. - the integrity of the accounting and financial reporting systems and, at least once a year, the internal control procedures. - the independent control functions.
+- the performance of the Executive Committee and its management culture. - the development of the KBC Bank group, directly and via its advisory committees.
+To this end, at regular intervals it discusses: - the development of the business, in particular of the Business Units and business lines, and of the significant subsidiaries of the KBC Bank group.
+The Board of Directors is informed whenever major developments occur within the KBC Bank group or in the industries in which it operates; - the projects of a strategic nature; - the financial reports of KBC Bank NV, in particular the half yearly and annual financial statements (company and consolidated).
+It monitors the performance against pre-set budgets and targets; - the digital strategy of KBC Bank NV; - the integrated risk reports, the management of all significant risks and the use of external ratings and internal models. - the integrity of the accounting and financial reporting systems and, at least once a year, the internal control procedures. - the independent control functions.

 The Board ensures that there are processes in place for monitoring the company's compliance with laws and other regulations, as well as for the application of internal guidelines relating thereto.
-In this respect, the Board approves the Code of Conduct of KBC Insurance, the Compliance Charter & Integrity Policy, the Compliance Risk Appetite and content wise Strategy as well as a set of other compliance policies and it ensures that there are processes in place to monitor compliance with these policies.
+In this respect, the Board approves the Code of Conduct of KBC Bank, the Compliance Charter & Integrity Policy, the Compliance Risk Appetite and content wise Strategy as well as a set of other compliance policies and it ensures that there are processes in place to monitor compliance with these policies.